-I’m a huge fan of Channel Locks.
-This $20 two piece set will get you through most jobs you’re going to attempt.
+I'm a huge fan of Channel Locks.
+This two piece set will get you through most jobs you're going to attempt.
 Plus having two wrenches means you can use one wrench for using reverse pressure to undo a stuck nut like you saw me do when I switched out the shutoff valve for my outdoor waterline.

 Regular adjustable wrenches work well too, I'd just go for the channel locks if I had to choose only one set.

 Nothing will impress (or intimidate) a man more than a woman who owns her own sliding compound miter saw.
 Except a woman who also knows how to use it.
 It sounds like something bizarre that you’d never ever need, but its uses are endless.
 This one saw will give you straight end cuts for building a deck, 45 degree cuts for making frames and bevel cuts for crown moulding.

 Some of the things I’ve used my sliding compound miter saw for are for making raised planter beds around my entire backyard, building window boxes, rebuilding my deck, cutting baseboards and crown moulding for my new dining room and for doing all the trim work on my new library/dining room bookcases.
 And those are just a few things off the top of my head.
 All courtesy of the Sliding Compound Miter Saw.